 Sirius XM Radio runs its business based on subscriptions.
 You sign up for a monthly or yearly price and the subscription automatically renews at the end of the period.
 The catch (there’s always a catch) is that when you sign up for a promotional offer, your subscription will renew at full price.

-That means if you either want to cancel your plan or try to get another promo offer (which you should if you’re going to keep your service), you’ll need to contact them.
-Up until now, the only way to make that type of change was by talking to a representative.
+That meant, until recently if you either wanted to cancel your plan or try to get another promo offer (which you should if you’re going to keep your service), you needed to call them and talk to a representative.
 There was no way to do this through their website.

 That is, until now.

-Unfortunately, I wasn’t eligible to sign up for these online because I have a current subscription.
-I resigned myself to wait to speak to a representative.
-I clicked through the website to see if they’d added an online option.
-When I signed in to my account and picked the “I want to cancel” option for the vehicle, this pop-up appeared:
+Unfortunately, I wasn’t eligible to sign up for that offer online because I have a current subscription.
+I logged into my account and picked the “I want to cancel” option for the vehicle, this pop-up appeared:

-The “I want to chat with an agent” option was something I hadn’t seen before.
-I clicked and a chat box popped up at the side of the screen.
+I clicked the “I want to chat with an agent” option and a chat box popped up at the side of the screen.
 The first questions were through their AI interface, but when I typed “cancel” it put me in a queue to talk with an agent.

 This post first appeared on Your Mileage May Vary